indimail/indimail-virtualdomains/.github/README-indimail.md

 Similarly, when qmail-send sees a file in the queueX/pid directory that is more than 36 hours old, it deletes it.

 Cleanups are not necessary if the computer crashes while qmail-send is delivering a message.
 At worst a message may be delivered twice.
 (There is no way for a distributed mail system to eliminate the possibility of duplication.
 What if an SMTP connection is broken just before the server acknowledges successful receipt of the message.
 The client must assume the worst and send the message again.
 Similarly, if the computer crashes just before qmail-send marks a message as DONE, the new qmail-send must assume the worst and send the message again.
 The usual solutions in the database literature e.g., keeping log files amount to saying that it's the recipient's computer's job to discard duplicate messages.)

+#### Global & Queue Specific Concurrency, Parallelism limits

+qmail-lspawn and qmail-rspawn can to multiple concurrent deliveries.
+The default concurrency limit are 5 for local deliveries and 10 for remote deliveries.
+These can be increased upto a maximum of 500 by setting it in the control files <b>concurrencylocal</b> for local deliveries and <b>concurrencyremote</b> for remote deliveries.
+These two (like any other indimail control files) lie in <u>/etc/indimail/control</u> directory.
+These concurrency limits are inherited by each of the indimail's multiple queues.
+Additionally indimail allows you to have queue specific concurrency limits. e.g. You can have the control files <b>concurrencyl.queue2</b>, <b>concurrencyr.queue2</b> for setting concurrency specific to <u>/var/indimail/queue/queue2</u>.

 ## Notes